ZiyongHe/javascript-code-quiz/README.md

 # module4

-The objective of this project is to realize Code Quiz API through Javascript and practices of addEvenlistener
+The objective of this project is to realize Code Quiz application through Javascript and practices of addEvenlistener

-This Code Quiz gives 1 min to do 3 multiply choice questions with 4 options each on Javascript coding knowledge.
-Each wrong answer will consume 20 second of the timer.
+This Code Quiz gives 1 min to do 3 multiply choice questions with 4 options each about topic of Javascript coding knowledge.
+Each wrong answer will consume 10 second of the timer.

-By counting down to 0 or finishing all 3 question will prompt you score and allow you to input you initial and save to record
+By counting down to 0 or finishing all 3 questions will prompt your score and allow you to input you initial and save to record